hmonroe/guiguts/README.txt

 Detailed release notes:

+Version 0.3.18 Fixed problem in 0.3.17--did not detect emdash suspects.

 Version 0.3.17 Fixed problem with HTML generation of page numbers rolling back to 0.3.14.
 Made .TEI and .XML valid extensions.
 Added PGTEI fixup and RST fixup menu items which link to the